-1 INTRODUCTION
+INTRODUCTION

 During the first wave of Internet entrepreneurship starting before the year 2000, eBay, Google, Amazon, and Yahoo have achieved remarkable success stories.
 Other ventures, however, went out of business quickly (Barnes et al., 2004).
 A subsequent and still ongoing second Internet entrepreneurship wave brought up so-called User-Community-Driven Internet-ventures (UCDI-ventures).
-They aim at financial returns as any other for-profit venture.
+They produce virtual communities and aim at financial returns as any other for-profit venture.
 UCDI-ventures show three characteristics: (1) Their service provision includes user-contributed content; (2) their 'architecture of participation' implies network effects; and (3) their service offerings involve an interactive community (O'Reilly, 2005).

 UCDI-ventures benefit from three recent technological evolutions.
-Firstly, advances in wireless and fixed-line transmission technology and competition in the market for Internet access have fostered the availability and affordability of faster Internet connections for domestic use and thus enhanced connectivity and interactivity of individuals in the society (Bargh & McKenna, 2004).
-Secondly, personal computers have increasingly offered integrated multimedia applications (Kuroda & Nishitani, 1998).
+Firstly, advances in wireless and fixed-line transmission technology and competition in the market for Internet access have fostered the availability and affordability of faster Internet connections for domestic use and thus enhanced connectivity and interactivity of individuals in the society (Bargh and McKenna, 2004).
+Secondly, personal computers have increasingly offered integrated multimedia applications (Kuroda and Nishitani, 1998).
 Individual users can produce their own music and videos, edit their digital photographs, and share such content with others.
 Finally, advances in software for server-based media streaming and client reception altered the client/server relationship, as server-based streaming and only browser-based play-back on the client machine have become possible and common (e.g., Flash technology).

-Building on the technological developments, prime examples of UCDI-ventures such as YouTube or MySpace have received high capital market valuations, an indicator of success; whereas many others have failed.
-This high failure rate (Arthur, 2006; Dvorak, 2007) makes the selection and investigation of UCDI-venture success drivers relevant to practice and entrepreneurship research, "the scholarly examination of how, by whom, and with what effects opportunities to create future goods and services are discovered, evaluated, and exploited" (Shane & Venkataraman, 2000, p.
+Building on the technological developments, prime examples of UCDI-ventures such as YouTube, MySpace, or Facebook have received high capital market valuations, an indicator of success; whereas many others have failed.
+This high failure rate (Arthur, 2006; Dvorak, 2007) makes the selection and investigation of UCDI-venture success drivers relevant to practice and entrepreneurship research, "the scholarly examination of how, by whom, and with what effects opportunities to create future goods and services are discovered, evaluated, and exploited" (Shane and Venkataraman, 2000, p.
 218).
+Previous research on Internet entrepreneurship (Hall and Rosson, 2006) has indicated that Internet technology allows altering traditionally accepted norms of entrepreneurship.

 In contrast to general entrepreneurship research, UCDI-venture research involves and emphasizes the user in the production and the diffusion of the service offering.
-With this specific focus, research on success drivers of UCDI-ventures extends the literature on entrepreneurship.
+With this specific focus, research on success drivers of UCDI-ventures extends the literature on entrepreneurship by involving social and cultural aspects (Matlay, 2004).
+Within the boundaries of UCDIventure research, the objective of this paper is to contribute a framework that helps to understand why and how such venture become successful.